stg-tud/tigerseyeplugin/documentation/documents/usermanual/text/installation.md

 plug-in provides the `dslLanguages` extension point.
 This point has to be extended by declaring what the language class of the exported language is.
 Optionally a user friendly name and a default file extension can be defined.
-Additionally the package containing all the classes that need to be accessible at runtime must be exported.

 Since the language definition will typically be a Groovy file the default behavior when exporting a plug-in has to be adjusted.
-Rather then a specific source folder which would be compiled the created binaries have to be put on the classpath of the exported language and an according in the Manifest file made.
-For example if the output folder is `bin` it has to be put into the `build.properties` file under the `build.includes` property and the entry `bin` has to be added to the `MANIFEST.MF` file as `Bundle-Classpath` entry.
+Rather then a specific source folder which would be compiled the during development created binaries have to be included so that they are available on the classpath of the exported language.
+For example if the output folder for the `class` files is `bin` it has to be put into the `build.properties` file under the `build.includes` property and the entry `bin` has to be added to the `MANIFEST.MF` file as `Bundle-Classpath` entry (the default classpath is the root of the create jar file).

-Alternatively the binary folder can be specified as source folder, in which case the `MANIFEST.MF` does not have to be modified, assuming the correct packages are declared *exported*.
+Alternatively the binary folder can be specified as source folder, in which case the `MANIFEST.MF` does not have to be modified.
 The resulting `build.properties` file could result in something like this:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~ {.properties}